This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 London, New York and Washington, DC

-1 Judith Seddon and Ama A Adams are partners at Ropes & Gray LLP; Christopher J Morvillo and Luke Tolaini are partners and Tara McGrath is a senior associate at Clifford Chance; Eleanor Davison is a barrister at Fountain Court Chambers; and Michael Bowes QC is a barrister at Outer Temple Chambers.
+1 Judith Seddon and Ama A Adams are partners at Ropes & Gray LLP; Christopher J Morvillo and Luke Tolaini are partners and Tara McGrath is a senior associate at Clifford Chance; Eleanor Davison is a barrister at Fountain Court Chambers; and Michael Bowes KC is a barrister at Outer Temple Chambers.